Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{HE} significance of mobile phones is unparalleled in today's era: Their portability and versatility make them indispensable in our daily lives.
-As of December 2023, Google Play, the official mobile application (app) store, boasts a distribution of over 2.43 million Android apps~\cite{Google2023}.
-These apps cover a wide range, from social and streaming media to medical and financial services, catering to a broad spectrum of user needs and preferences.
+The significance of mobile phones is unparalleled in today's era: Their portability and versatility make them indispensable in our daily lives.
+As of June 2025, Google Play\footnote{\url{https://play.google.com/store/apps.} }, the official Android application (app) store, boasts a distribution of over two million apps~\cite{Google2025}.
+These apps cover a wide range, from social and streaming media to medical and financial services.
 For users, employing these apps has become a fundamental method to understand and interact with the world around them.
 However, for testers, ensuring the quality of these apps presents a complex challenge.
-Because mobile apps that use Graphical User Interfaces (GUIs) serve as a critical bridge for user interactions, GUI testing~\cite{LinYLLY18, GuSMC0YZLS19, CoppolaMT19, CoppolaAT23} has emerged as a popular method to verify the functional correctness of the apps.
-Although manual GUI testing has been widely used in practice, it has been found that automated GUI testing is more effective at reducing costs, and for testing more complex GUI scenarios~\cite{MoranVP17, HaasEJPA21,LiuCWCHHW23}.
-Various approaches have been proposed to support automated mobile GUI testing, including model-based~\cite{GuSMC0YZLS19, CaoWC018} and learning-based~\cite{LiY0C19, LvPZSLY22, GaoTGG22}.
+Because mobile apps rely on Graphical User Interfaces (GUIs) as a critical bridge for user interaction, GUI testing~\cite{LinYLLY18, GuSMC0YZLS19, CoppolaMT19} has emerged as a popular method for verifying the functional correctness of these apps.
+Although manual GUI testing has been widely used in practice, automated GUI testing is more effective at reducing costs and testing more complex GUI scenarios~\cite{HaasEJPA21,LiuCWCHHW23}.
+Various approaches have been proposed to support automated mobile GUI testing, including model-based~\cite{GuSMC0YZLS19, LvPZSLY22} and learning-based~\cite{LiY0C19, GaoTGG22}.
 These methods are essential for dynamically interacting with apps, enabling scrolling and clicking on the User Interface (UI) pages.
 However, these methods lack sufficient attention to intricate interactions within apps, particularly in text-input generation~\cite{LiuCWCHHW23}.